 Programmatic assessment presents challenges and opportunities with a need to rethink the way we do higher education and particularly assessment in light of the arrival of generative AI tools.

-To date, programmatic assessment has largely been applied in tightly defined, virtually integrated degrees with relatively smaller cohort sizes.
+To date, programmatic assessment has largely been applied in tightly defined, vertically integrated degrees with relatively smaller cohort sizes.
 It remains to be seen if the same approach can be implemented in large, generalist degrees where students have much more choice in their study programme.

 There are challenges to overcome that stem from structural elements in place within the current higher education sector.
 These include existing administrative structures, staff-to-student ratios, a highly casualised workforce, regulation around student progression, commonly used uniform unit sizes, as well as the current workload patterns of both staff and students.
 It is likly that new program level support systems and a greater stability of staffing will be needed to enable the teaching team cohesion required for consistent mentoring needed for students across varying areas of competence and over the duration of their programme of study.